spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 1. The server:
    - Creates an X509Source struct.
    - Creates a JWTSource struct.
-   - Starts listening HTTP requests using TLS authentication for establishing the connection.
+   - Starts listening for HTTP requests using TLS authentication for establishing the connection.
 Only one resource is served at `/`.
 2. The reverse proxy:
    - Creates an X509Source struct.
-   - Starts listening HTTP requests using TLS authentication for establishing the connection.
+   - Starts listening for HTTP requests using TLS authentication for establishing the connection.
 It forwards requests to `/` only.
 3. The client:
    - Creates an X509Source struct.
    - Creates a JWTSource struct.